 A general trend, as you may also have noted from the equations discussed, is that temperature doesn’t affect the moisture content as appreciatively as relative humidity does.
 Coastal areas like Miami, Seattle, and Japan have higher values of relative humidity and subsequently higher values of EMCs than non-coastal areas.

-When is Wood Wet and When is Wood Dry?
+When Is Wood Wet and When Is Wood Dry?

 The moisture content of a piece of wood at a particular time determines how wet or dry that piece of wood is.
-The lower the moisture content, the drier the wood and vice versa.
+The lower the moisture content, the more dried the wood and vice versa.
 A Wagner moisture meter can be used to determine the moisture level in wood.
 Relative humidity and temperature affect the equilibrium moisture content, as is evident from the equations discussed before.

 The Importance of Correctly Measuring Moisture Content

 The moisture content of a piece of wood and the equilibrium moisture content can be determined by the relative humidity of the air surrounding the piece of wood.
 The stakes of unknown moisture content are way too high.
 At the worst, excess moisture content in wood can cause total flooring disasters.
-Wagner moisture meters are designed to measure any excess moisture content in a timely manner, so that million-dollar mistakes are avoided.
+Wagner moisture meters are designed to measure any excess moisture content in a timely manner so that million-dollar mistakes are avoided.
 Moisture content in wood can be measured accurately and as often as one might need before making any important decisions.
 It is a nice way to ensure that moisture content in wood is in accordance with industry standards.

 Latest posts by Larry Loffer (see all)